AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-application-types.md

 Chosing one application type over the other will impact how you distribute the application.

-At its core deploying the applications you built consists in just copying the files in the 'publish' folder to the target machines.
+At its core deploying the application consists in just copying the files in the 'publish' folder to the target machines.

-Portable applications will require the target machines (or containers) to have the .NET Core framework already installed, so you need to configure them or use preconfigured images for those machines; Self Contained applications do not require that, because they carry it over with them.
+Portable applications will require the target machines (or containers) to have the .NET Core framework already installed, so you need to configure them or use preconfigured images for those machines.
+Self Contained applications do not require that, because they carry everything over with them, but they need to run on the very specific OS there compiled for.

-There's of course a difference in the size of the applications you'll need to consider if that can impact your distribution transport method.
+There's of course a difference in the size of the applications and you'll need to consider if that can impact your distribution transport strategy.

 __cya next__